 Their content will come in three basic forms: Movies In Chapters, Unscripted Series and Documentaries, and Daily Essentials.

-Quibi can be accessed via an app which is available for both iPhone and Android devices.
+Quibi can be accessed via an app that is available for both iPhone and Android devices.
 It can be used on a tablet, although it is optimized for a phone.
 The app is available for free right now for 90 days.
-After the free 90 day trail, it will cost $4.99/month (with ads) or $7.99/month (without ads).
+After the free 90 day trial, it will cost $4.99/month (with ads) or $7.99/month (without ads).

 T-Mobile is currently including Quibi (along with Netflix) on all Magenta and ONE plans that have 2 or more lines.
 Both streaming services will be offered at no charge until July 7, 2021.
 At that time, customers can choose which of the two services they would like to continue to receive for free.